 In her spare time, Daphne enjoys spending time with her family, especially while traveling to exotic destinations (62 countries so far and counting), where they enjoy hiking, sailing, scuba diving, and eating fresh local food.

-Prior to joining Third Rock, Jason was the senior vice president and chief business officer at Corvus Pharmaceuticals.
-Previously, Jason held a number of roles at Roche, including vice president & global therapeutic area head of oncology and cancer immunotherapy partnering.
-He was also the global head of innovation partnering where he was responsible for early drug discovery stage partnerships across all therapeutic areas.
-At Roche, Jason led or oversaw numerous transactions ranging from research collaborations to mergers and acquisitions (M&A).
+Prior to Third Rock, Jason was senior vice president and chief business officer at Corvus Pharmaceuticals.
+Previously, he held a number of roles at Roche, including vice president & global therapeutic area head of oncology and cancer immunotherapy partnering.
 Before joining Roche, Jason was a consultant in the life sciences practice at L.E.K.
 Consulting.
 He also worked in finance at Amgen and in research at the University of California, San Francisco and Cytokinetics.

-Jason holds a Ph.D. and M.P.H. at the University of California, Berkeley, an MBA from the Tuck School of Business at Dartmouth and a B.S. in Biology at the University of San Francisco.
+Jason holds a Ph.D. and M.P.H. at the University of California, Berkeley, an MBA from the Tuck School of Business at Dartmouth and a B.S. in biology from the University of San Francisco.

 Perry is a Special Projects Manager and member of the Data Science team at insitro.
 He supports the executive team on initiatives at the intersection of machine learning and corporate strategy, including business development and the formulation of machine learning problems relevant to drug discovery and development.